Long-range potential scattering: Converting long-range potential to short-range potential by tortoise coordinate: Conclusion

 This classification scheme is indeed a classification of the Schr\"{o}dinger operator.
 The Schr\"{o}dinger operator is one of the Laplacian type operator which consists of a Laplacian operator and a potential function.
 Replacing the Laplacian operator with the Laplace-Beltrami operator, a Laplacian operator in curved space, we can use a similar approach to classify spacetime manifolds on which the Laplace-Beltrami operator is defined.

-Moreover, we also find that the tortoise coordinates and then the large-distance asymptotic behaviors of two Newtonian dual potentials are related by the duality relation.
-Some examples are provided.

 By tortoise coordinates, a problem of long-range potentials is converted to a problem of short-range potentials.
 A short-range potential scattering can be fully described by the scattering phase shift \cite{liu2014scattering,li2016scattering}.
+The scattering phase shift can be expressed by tortoise coordinates in gravity related scattering problems, which are the long-range scattering \cite{li2018scalar,li2019scattering,li2021scalar}.
 This inspires us to describe long-range scattering in virtue of the tortoise coordinate by a phase shift.
 Therefore, the method for the calculation of scattering phase shifts for short-range potential scattering can be then applied to long-range potential scattering.

 Furthermore, the method suggested in the present paper can also be applied to scattering in curved space.
+We will also consider the application of the tortoise coordinate in gauge field theory.